 Yes.
 Health Disparities Council members are the authors of requested statutory updates.
-Members have approved submittal of request legislation and a decision package.
-This submittal is a placeholder and the Council will submit any additional revisions after September 14, 2023 (our next public meeting).
+Members have voted on and approved submittal of the Council's 2024 request legislation and decision package.

 Would this bill require a DOH Tribal Consultation and Collaboration procedure?
 If yes, briefly describe.